mcd500/teep-device/docs/building_with_docker.md

 | Doxygen | trasioteam/taref-dev:doxygen |

-## Building teep-device with Docker
+## Building TEEP-Device with Docker

-### Building teep-device for Keystone with docker
+### Building TEEP-Device for Keystone with docker

 Following commands are to be executed on Ubuntu 20.04.

-To run teep-device, first we need to run tamproto inside the same host.
+To run TEEP-Device, first we need to run tamproto inside the same host.
 Lets clone the tamproto and start it.

 **tamproto**